Skip to main content

 Chalazion

-Chalazion is caused by obstruction and inflammation of oil glands in the eyelid.⁴ They typically present as small red bumps under the eye or in the eyelid.
-Symptoms can include:
+Chalazion is caused by obstruction and inflammation of oil glands in the eyelid.⁷ It typically presents as small red bumps under the eye or on the eyelid.

 • Tearing

-• Red, tender, swollen bumps in the eyelid
+• Red, tender, swollen bumps on the eyelid

 • Possible blurred vision